-Throughout the years, bequests have contributed substantially to Hamilton’s success in building its endowment, providing much-needed funds for scholarship aid, faculty support and improved academic facilities and services.
+Throughout the years, bequests have contributed substantially to Hamilton’s success in building its endowment and providing much-needed funds for scholarship aid, faculty support and improved academic facilities and services.
 Today, testamentary gifts from alumni, parents and other friends help assure Hamilton’s continued strength and standing among the nation’s leading colleges.
-With grateful appreciation, we acknowledge the following bequests received from July 1, 2011 – June 30, 2012.
+With grateful appreciation, we acknowledge the following estate plan gifts received from July 1, 2013 to June 30, 2014.

-Under Will from a trust established by Wilmer E. Bresee ’31, H’81 of Oneonta, N.Y., two unrestricted distributions totaling $818,612, by board resolution, to be used for arts facilities.
+Under Will from a trust established by Wilmer E. Bresee ’31, H’81, of Oneonta, N.Y., an unrestricted distribution of $426,506.97 to be added to the $818,612 previously received, by board resolution, to be used for arts facilities.
 Following his graduation from Hamilton, Mr. Bresee enrolled in a post-graduate program at the New York University School of Retailing and then joined the business his grandfather began, Bresee’s Department Store in Oneonta.
-His work was interrupted by service in the U.S. Army from 1943 to 1946, where he learned and taught Chinese.
-He returned to the department store where he eventually served as president and later chairman.
+His work was interrupted by service in the U.S. Army from 1943 to 1946 where he learned and taught Chinese; he returned to the department store eventually, serving as president and later chairman.

-From the estate of Richard W. Couper ’44 of Clinton, N.Y., a distribution of $50,571.68 to be added to The Patricia Pogue and Richard Watrous Couper Library Fund.
-Previous distributions total $3,678,890.78.
+From the estate of Richard W. Couper ’44 of Clinton, N.Y., a distribution of $60,357.25 to be added to The Patricia Pogue and Richard Watrous Couper Library Fund.
+Previous distributions total $3,780,928.98.
 A distinguished educational leader and a charter and life trustee, Mr. Couper was Hamilton’s first administrative vice president and served as acting president from 1966 to 1968.
 In 1971, he was appointed as the first full-time president and chief executive officer of the New York Public Library; later, he became president of the Woodrow Wilson National Fellowship Foundation.
-Following his retirement, Mr. Couper returned to Clinton with his wife Patsy, where they continued, and she continues, to serve the College in countless and generous ways.
+Following his retirement, Mr. Couper returned to Clinton with his wife, Patsy, where they continued to serve the College in countless and generous ways.

-From the estate of Muriel Doyle, widow of David Doyle ’39 of Kendall, N.Y., an unrestricted bequest of $650,000 added to quasi endowment and, by board resolution, temporarily restricted for scholarships in Mr. Doyle’s name with preference given to students from Orleans County.
+From the estate of Muriel Doyle, widow of David Doyle ’39 of Kendall, N.Y., an unrestricted bequest of $101,084.59 added to the $730,000 previously received for quasi endowment and, by board resolution, temporarily restricted for scholarships in Mr. Doyle’s name with preference given to students from Orleans County.
 After serving in the U.S. Army, Mr. Doyle obtained his master’s degree in educational administration from Columbia University.
-He retired as the superintendent of the Kendall Central Schools, a position he held for 25 years.
+He retired as the superintendent of Kendall Central Schools, a position he held for 25 years.

-Under Will from a trust established by Pauline W. Peternella, of San Diego, additional distributions totaling $495.98 to be used for scholarship purposes in honor of Mrs. Peternella’s first husband, Albert Haines Wallace, Class of 1912.
+Under Will from a trust established by Pauline W. Peternella of San Diego, additional distributions totaling $556.64 to be used for scholarship purposes in honor of Mrs. Peternella’s first husband, Albert Haines Wallace, Class of 1912.

 Hamilton makes a number of resources available to you, including the following: